DropFan/DropFan.github.io/readme.md

 I am a believer of technology , openness and freedom.

 I like Apple's lifestyle and products especially iPhone, Macbook and Apple Watch, but not a full Apple fans.

+I like surfing on the Internet, coding, study anything I interested, and playing games.
+I often do some reading, sometimes I like watching movies or going for a walk or driving my car.

 Maybe I could be a Full Stack Developer?
 But it's not enough.
 I want to be an all-rounder man for anything I like.